Are current assessment methods working for adult nursing students?

 Are assignment briefs and communication precise enough?

 Actionable feedback matters.
-Prompt, specific comments aligned to competencies show students how to improve.
+Prompt, specific comments aligned to competencies show students how to improve, which is why what adult nursing students need from feedback is so tightly connected to assessment design.
 Orientation on assessment formats, academic integrity and referencing conventions helps those less familiar with local norms.
 Building in accessibility from the outset and offering asynchronous options for oral components support diverse cohorts, including mature and part‑time learners.

 What does effective support look like in online and hybrid modes?

-Online learning challenges practical skill development for nursing.
+Effective online and hybrid support keeps skills development moving when students cannot rely on face-to-face contact alone.
+Online learning challenges practical skill development for nursing, as seen in adult nursing students' experiences of remote learning during the pandemic.
 Support that works blends targeted simulation, video walkthroughs and structured discussion.
 Students respond well when staff provide predictable touchpoints, timely responses and clear ownership of queries.

 Online assessments should replicate clinical reasoning and decision‑making, not just recall.
 Short practice tasks and exemplars reduce anxiety and improve performance.
 Institutions that listen actively to student feedback and iterate design demonstrate responsiveness and strengthen trust.